 (b) of any facilities of a department of the Public Service or of a State agency or instrumentality,

-after consultation with the Public Service Commissioner 3.
+after consultation with the Minister for Public Sector Management 3.

 (3) The salaries, wages, and other expenses payable to persons employed or otherwise engaged by the Corporation shall be charged upon and be payable out of the moneys from time to time in the hands of the Corporation for the purposes of this Act.